 - Move The character makes an Advance using its Speed or a Climb.
 A character may use a shorter Movement Tool than what is listed on its card.
 The rules for Advancing and Climbing are on p.
 13-14. - Attack The character may make an attack with any one of its listed attacks.
 The rules for attacking are on p.
 15. - Shake Remove one special condition from this character. - Use an Action: Superpower Some superpowers require the use of an action.
 The rules for superpowers are on p.
-7. - Play an Active: Action Team Tactic Card Some Team Tactic Cards have the Active: Action type.
-These cards require the use of an action to play, in addition to any Power (3) cost or conditions listed on the card.
+7. - Play an Active: Action Team Tactic Card Some Team Tactic Cards have the Active: Action Type.
+These cards require the use of an action to play, in addition to any Power (♠) cost or conditions listed on the card.
+When an Active: Action Team Tactic Card is played, one of the characters playing the card must use an action to play it.
 The rules for playing Team Tactic Cards are on p.
 8.